DavidMDev/SpringBoot-Angular2/README.md

 ### Live Reload

+- To use the app with live reload you need to run it using the CORS shortcut described above for chrome and change `<base href="/public/">` to `<base href="/">` in order for the app to work.
 - Run `ng serve --proxy-config proxy.conf.json` in root directory.
 To change the port (default : 8080), edit the proxy.conf.json file.

 ## User authentication